PrinceNet/PHP-Algorithms/readme.md

 Compute all the prime factors of n.
 > Time Complexity: O(sqrt(n))

+## Euler's Totient Function

+Counts the positive integers up to a given integer n that are relatively prime to n.
+> Time Complexity: O(sqrt(n))

 ## KMP (Knuth–Morris–Pratt string-searching)

 Given a word of size `m` and a text of size `n`, searches for all occurrences of a word within a text.